 Have you ever gone to an estate sale?
 Where a speedy-talking auctioneer sells pieces of furniture and antiques one by one to the highest bidders?
 If you have, you most likely walked out of there with an elephant table, an Ugly Dickshot baseball card and a pair of bookends from the 1920s.
 You’ll also know that a Fantasy Football auction get your blood flowing and are much more intense than a regular straight draft.

-Fantasy Football auction strategies are much different from straight drafts – especially if you are doing a live, in-person auction rather than online.
-Several services are offering auctions as a way to fill your rosters, and while it can be more convenient to do it online, it’s definitely not as fun as in person.
+Fantasy Football auction strategies are much different (and more fun!) than straight drafts –- especially if you are doing a live, in-person auction rather than online.
+Several services are offering auctions, like MyFantasyLeague.com, as a way to fill your rosters, and while it can be more convenient to do it online, it’s definitely not as fun as in person.

 If you are thinking of starting up a second league to go with your straight draft league -– definitely consider making it a Fantasy Football auction league.